Atacama Desert: Inca and Spanish empires

 San Pedro de Atacama, at about 2400 m elevation, is like many of the small towns.
 Before the Inca Empire and prior to the arrival of the Spanish, the extremely arid interior was inhabited primarily by the Atacameño tribe.
 They are noted for building fortified towns called pucarás, one of which is located a few kilometers from San Pedro de Atacama.
 The town's church was built by the Spanish in 1577.

+The Atacameño were an extinct Indigenous South American culture, different from the Aymara to the north and the Diaguita to the south.

 The oasis settlement of Pica has Pre-hispanic origins and served as an important stopover for transit between the coast and the Altiplano during the time of the Inca Empire.

 The coastal cities originated in the 16th, 17th, and 18th centuries during the time of the Spanish Empire, when they emerged as shipping ports for silver produced in Potosí and other mining centers.
+At the end of the 18th century, Carlos IV defines the southern border of the Viceroyalty of Peru at the port of Nuestra Señora del Paposo.

 Republican period

-During the 19th century, the desert came under control of Bolivia, Chile, and Peru.
-With the discovery of sodium nitrate deposits and as a result of unclear borders, the area soon became a zone of conflict and resulted in the War of the Pacific.
+During the 19th century, the desert came under control of Bolivia, Chile and Peru.
+With the discovery of sodium nitrate deposits and as a result of Chilean expansion plans, the area soon became a zone of conflict and resulted in the War of the Pacific.
 Chile annexed most of the desert, and cities along the coast developed into international ports, hosting many Chilean workers who migrated there.

 With the guano and saltpeter booms of the 19th century, the population grew immensely, mostly as a result of immigration from central Chile.
 In the 20th century, the nitrate industry declined and at the same time, the largely male population of the desert became increasingly problematic for the Chilean state.
 Miners and mining companies came into conflict, and protests spread throughout the region.

 Around 1900, there were irrigation system of puquios spread through the oases of Atacama Desert.
 Puquios are known from the valleys of Azapa and Sibaya and the oases of La Calera, Pica-Matilla and Puquio de Núñez.
 In 1918, geologist Juan Brüggen mentioned the existence of 23 socavones (shafts) in the Pica oasis, yet these have since been abandoned due to economic and social changes.